Vittorio Alfieri: Literary career

 Alfieri's political writings were among those which had contributed to the revolutionary atmosphere.
 His essay, Della Tirannide, denounced absolutism and was dedicated to liberty as a universal right.
 In Del Principe e delle Lettere, he declared poets to be the heralds of freedom and human dignity and the natural enemies of tyrants.
 He supported the American Revolution and wrote a collection of odes published as L'America libera and dedicated a play about the ancient Romans to George Washington.

 When the French Revolution broke out, he supported its initial liberal phase, but the violence of the Reign of Terror turned him strongly against the radical Jacobins.
+In 1799, Alfieri published an anti-French satire, Il Misogallo, which criticized the Revolution and excoriated the young French republic.
 Despite Alfieri's increasingly anti-French sentiments, he was honored when the French army arrived in Italy and Napoleon himself attended a performance of Alfieri's Virginia, a play set in ancient Rome in which the people demand liberty and rise to overthrow a tyrant.
 Alfieri's ideas continued to influence Italian liberals and republicans such as Piero Gobetti throughout the Risorgimento and well into the twentieth century.

 He spent the concluding years of his life studying Greek literature and perfecting a series of comedies.
-His labor on this subject exhausted his strength and made him ill.
-He eschewed his physicians prescriptions in favor of his own remedies, which made the condition worse.
+His labour on this subject exhausted his strength and made him ill.
+He eschewed his physician's prescriptions in favour of his own remedies, which made the condition worse.
 He died in Florence in 1803.
 His last words were "Clasp my hand, my dear friend, I die!"

 He is buried in the Church of Santa Croce, Florence next to Machiavelli.